prokoudine/ardour-manual-sphinx/source/editing/adjusting-gain/gain-envelopes.rst

    :alt: Default gain envelope
    :class: right-float

+In Ardour, every audio **region** has a **gain envelope**.
+It is a form of automated gain change that is embedded in the region.
+The gain envelope remains associated with the region when it is moved or copied.

+Region Gain envelope is only visible in the Draw and Edit modes.
-In Ardour, every **region** has a **gain envelope**, which is normally hidden.
-Clicking on the **Draw** tool will cause all the gain envelopes on all regions to show themselves; these will appear as green lines with square dots (**control points**) at the beginning and end of each region.
-The vertical axis represents gain, with the top of the region representing ``+6dB`` and the bottom representing approximately ``-170dB``.
+Clicking on the Draw tool will cause all the gain envelopes on all regions to show themselves.
+These will appear as lines with square dots (``control points``) at the beginning and end of each region.

+The vertical axis represents gain, with the top of the region representing ``+6dB`` and the bottom representing ``-inf dB`` (silence).
 By default, the line starts and ends at ``0dB``; the control points can be moved up and down to change the amount of gain at that point.

-Gain follows the line between control points continuously during playback, and adjusts the gain for that region accordingly.
-It is completely automatic, unlike channel :ref:`automation <automation>`.
+Gain follows the line between control points continuously and accurately during playback, and adjusts the gain for that region accordingly.

-The default gain curve, by itself, is not very useful; in order to have more control over the shape of the gain envelope it is necessary to add extra control points.
+Unlike fader gain :ref:`automation <automation>`, region-gain is not smoothed to prevent zipper-noise or amplitude modulation.

+The default envelope is neutral (``0dB``) and disabled (gray line).
+Changing the gain by dragging any of the two existing points or adding new points in draw mode automatically enables the envelope.
 Clicking anywhere in the region where there are no existing control points adds a control point to the envelope; it will appear *on the line* at the X-axis of the mouse's current position in the region.

+Region gain envelope can be disabed for selected regions via **Region > Gain > Envelope Active**.

 .. figure:: images/gain-envelope2.png
    :alt: Complex gain envelope